The Home of Tibetan Buddhist Texts in Translation

 by Dodrupchen Jikmé Tenpé Nyima

-Such scholars think: “When others debate with my own system, they will say such-and-such, so I must reply as follows…But then the opponent might counter with such-and-such a response, so what would be the best reply?”
+Such scholars think, “When others debate with my own system, they will say such and such, so I must reply as follows… But then the opponent might counter with such and such a response, so what would be the best reply?”
 Constantly preoccupied with such thoughts, they feel no pleasure during the day, while sleep evades them at night.
-Even if sleep should come to them, as they are consumed by these matters even in their dreams, their minds will be perturbed from the very first moment of waking.
-Dismissing the works of the profound path, such as the progressive stages of meditation on bodhicitta and compassion, as too easy to understand, they prefer works of sophistry, and when they come across them think, “Oh, now this I must study!”
-Opening up a volume, they immediately muster all their intellect and inquire: “What is the meaning of this?
+Even if sleep should come, as they are consumed by these matters even in their dreams, their minds will be perturbed from the very first moment of waking.
+Dismissing the works of the profound path, such as the progressive stages of meditation on bodhicitta and compassion, as too easy to understand, they prefer works of sophistry.
+And whenever they come across such books they think, “Oh, now this I must study!”
+Opening up a volume, they immediately muster all their intellect and ask such questions as “What is the meaning of this?
 Now this is a mere illustration.
 Is this a refutation?
 Is this a valid proof?
 Does this follow logically from the premise?
 Is there a logical contradiction here?”
-Scribbling notation about such hair-splitting points, they pass the best part of the afternoon, with pulse racing and breath uneven.
+Scribbling notations about hair-splitting points, they pass the best part of the afternoon, their pulse racing, their breath uneven.

 To be learned in the Dharma does not mean merely to have heard a lot of teachings.
-“The one who, on the basis of learning, feels disenchantment for the three realms—such a person is truly learned,” says the Abhidharma.
-One ought, therefore, to examine any pretensions of learning based on knowing a few words about this or that.
+“The one who, because of learning, feels disenchantment for the three realms—such a person is truly learned,” says the Abhidharma.
+One ought, therefore, to examine any pretensions of learning based on knowing a few facts about this or that.
+The Sūtra Requested by Bhadramāyākāra teaches that the essence of being learned is to practise whatever Dharma you have heard and to benefit others by explaining it to them well.
+So we must be wary of presuming to uphold the lifestyle of the learned while pursuing only a limited, superficial approach to logical reasoning bereft of such meaningful objectives.

 Although my own education resembles nothing more than the watery traces of a silkworm upon a lotus, I have some experience in these matters, and so I, the crazy beggar Jigme, offer this mad talk for those who might be in a similar position.